Edzelf/Esp-radio/README.md

 ## Configuration

-The Config button will bring up a second screen .
+The Config button will bring up a second screen.
 Here you can edit the ini-file or upload an arbitrary file to the SPIFFS.
 The available Wifi networks are listed as well.
 The config screen will be shown automatically if the ESP8266 cannot connect to one of the WiFi stations specified in the ini-file.